Labstep/labstep-api-examples/device-setup.md

 This guide will take you step-by-step through the process of setting up a new data-enabled device to send data automatically to Labstep.

-## Creating a Labstep Resource for your Device.
+## Creating a Labstep Resource for the Device.

-The first step is to create a resource representing your device on Labstep.
+If the device you want to connect is not already on Labstep (through Discover Resources) you will need to create a new resource to represent it on Labstep.

 This can be done with an API request of the following form: